-Cornbread can be a fickle thing to recreate.
+Cornbread is a fickle thing to bake.
 It’s either too dry and crumbly, or ridiculously sweet and cake-like.
 Some recipes call for actual corn and others don’t at all.
-So, where do you even start?
+Where do you even start?

 - A higher ratio of flour to cornmeal is used for best texture- this is key.

-- Butter adds richness and flavor, while the oil keeps the cornbread moist.
+- Butter adds richness and flavor, while the coconut oil keeps the cornbread moist.

 - Baking powder is used to “lift” the cornbread and baking soda tames any dense cake-like qualities.